metadatacenter/cedar-embeddable-editor/README.md

 ### Metadata Import

 You can import your metadata into CEE Webcomponent, provided it matches the template currently being edited.
-To import your metadata, execute this call:
+To import your metadata, execute this API call:

 ```javascript
 cee.metadata = yourCustomMetadataJson